-2.1 New April Statistical Forecast Scheme
+2.1 April Statistical Forecast Scheme

-We have developed a new April statistical forecast model which we are using for the third time this year.
-This model has been built over the period from 1982-2010 to incorporate the most recent and reliable data that is available.
+Our current April statistical forecast model was built over the period from 1982-2010 to incorporate the most recent and reliable data that was available.
 It utilizes a total of four predictors.
-The new Climate Forecast System Reanalysis (CFSR) (Saha et al. 2010) has been completed from 1979-present, while the NOAA Optimum Interpolation (OI) SST

-(Reynolds et al. 2002) is available from 1982-present.
+The new Climate Forecast System Reanalysis (CFSR) (Saha et al. 2010) has been completed from 1979-present, while the NOAA Optimum Interpolation (OI) SST (Reynolds et al. 2002) is available from 1982-present.
 This new model shows significant skill in predicting levels of Net Tropical Cyclone (NTC) activity over the 1982-2010 developmental period.
 NTC is a combined measure of the year-to-year mean of six indices of hurricane activity, each expressed as a percentage difference from the 1950-2000 climatological average.
-The model correlates with NTC at 0.79 when all years are included in the model, while a drop-one cross-validation (jackknife) analysis yields a correlation with NTC of 0.68.
+The model correlates with NTC at 0.57 from 1982-2014 when a drop-one cross-validation (jackknife) analysis is conducted.
 A cross-validation approach provides a more realistic view of skill the model is expected to have in future years.